 - Better breast symmetry

-- Less embarrassment over breast appearance
+- Reduced embarrassment over breast appearance

 These benefits vary from patient to patient.
 We can give you a better idea of the positive changes you may experience after your reduction mammoplasty consultation with Dr. Bresnick.

-We’ll perform your breast reduction procedure at the Encino Surgicenter, which is right next door to our office.
-Most women return home later that day to recover.
-We recommend that a trusted adult to drive you home and to remain with you for the first day.
+Most patients find the recovery from the procedure to be easier than they expected.
+Most women return home later in the day of the procedure to recover.
+We recommend that you arrange for a trusted adult to drive you home and remain with you for the first day.

 To improve your comfort during recovery, we use a long-lasting anesthetic and provide pain medication.
 We suggest that you rest during the first few days after the procedure.